govuk-one-login/life-events-platform/doc/architecture/decisions/0028-di-alignment.md

 6. Delivery - The minimisation lambdas will then put the final minimised event payload onto the final acquirer queues, which our acquirers will then directly interface with.

+The possible adapters are, in order:

+1. An adapter to put an API gateway in front of the SQS queue but allow a similar interaction as would exist directly integrating with an SQS queue.
+2. An adapter to put an API gateway in front of the SQS queue with a custom interaction flow relying on us storing the data inside a database in order to query it in a more custom flow.
+3. An adapter to deposit the SQS queue into an S3 bucket for file consumption by an acquirer.

 ![Image](di-alignment-event-flow.svg)

 ### Acquirer and supplier management